 The most obvious parking space could be a designated parking spot where you can park your vehicle anytime.
 It could be either on the side of the road or inside any building’s basement.
 These parking bays are usually marked by a large ‘P’ on a white or blue background on the ground that indicates the parking sign.

-Some parking bays are free so you don’t have to pay any cost for it while other parking bays can charge you a good amount.
+Some parking bays are free so you don’t have to pay any cost for it while other parking bays can charge you a good amount like a park stay and go gatwick spot.
 The parking spaces that charge you extra usually provide more security which protects your car from getting stolen or towed.
 On the opposite site if you are practiced to do the alternate side parking then these parking bays can charge you some fine or penalty fee.
 These type of parking bays are mostly private parking areas where you have to follow the parking regulation.
 They might include some time restrictions or other limits.

 DOUBLE YELLOW LINES